CorruptedPixl/discord-devbot/README.md

 CLIENT_TOKEN=YourTokenHere
 ```

-To verify that the bot is online, run the index.js file with ``nodemon .``and you should see the Discord bot appear online on your server.
+To verify that the bot is online, run ``npm start``and you should see the Discord bot appear online on your server.
+Note: this requires nodemon to be installed so be sure that you have all dependencies installed if you run into any issues.

 Test it out by running the ping command: ``!ping``

 If you see ``Pong!
 The current ping is 148 ms`` the bot works!